Hiker dies in estimated 300-foot fall at St. Mary's Glacier in Colorado

 A man died in an estimated 300-foot fall while he was hiking near St. Mary's Glacier in Clear Creek County on Thursday afternoon, Alpine Rescue confirmed with CBS News Colorado.

 According to the rescue agency, first responders began searching for a stranded or fallen hiker near the lake after a call was received just before 2:30 p.m.
-It's unconfirmed at this time, but a likely bystander at the lake called 911 when the hiker fell.
+It's unconfirmed at this time, but it's likely that it was a bystander at the lake who called 911 when the hiker fell.

-Clear Creek County first responders joined with Alpine Rescue and discovered the hiker, where he was pronounced deceased.
-Crews then performed did a technical lowering down the snow slope below and to the right of the arrow in the provided image.
+Clear Creek County first responders joined with Alpine Rescue and discovered the hiker, and he was pronounced deceased.
+Crews then performed a technical lowering down the snow slope below and to the right of the arrow in the provided image.
 The entire response lasted roughly two hours.

-It was unknown on the day of the fall whether this hiker was a Colorado resident.
+It was unknown on the day of the fall whether the hiker was a Colorado resident.